Trump, Democrats Look For Common Ground On Drug Prices

 Trump met with pharmaceutical executives in January and told them, "We have to get prices down for a lot of reasons.
 We have no choice."

-Umer Raffat, a research analyst Evercore ISI, said the industry felt less jittery after that meeting.
+Umer Raffat, a research analyst at Evercore ISI, said the industry felt less jittery after that meeting.
 They walked away understanding that President Trump wants to "promote innovation" while addressing prices.

 Sarah Jane Tribble is a senior correspondent at Kaiser Health News, an editorially independent newsroom that is part of the nonpartisan Henry J. Kaiser Family Foundation.
 KHN's coverage of prescription drug development, costs and pricing is supported in part by the Laura and John Arnold Foundation.